elvgarrui/blog/about.md

 permalink: /about/
 ---

 Hi!
 My name is Elvira.
-I'm a Associate (Junior) Software engineer working at **Red Hat**.
+I'm an Associate (Junior) Software engineer working at **Red Hat**.
 I'm passionate about **free software**.

 I'm currently contributing to